Euphoria season 3: Fans think they've worked out exactly how the show will end

 Warning: Major spoilers ahead

-There's just two episodes to go until Euphoria season 3 comes to an end, so you could say we're now in a pretty good position for the fan predictions to flow.
+There's just one episode to go until Euphoria season 3 comes to an end, so you could say we're now in a pretty good position for the fan predictions to flow.

 To say things are hotting up would be an understatement.